Pianist, Piano Teacher, Piano Accompanist

-As is the case with so many people all over the world, my teaching and engagements have been temporarily affected by the Coronavirus.
+As is the case with so many people all over the world, my teaching and engagements were temporarily affected by the Coronavirus.

 Music - whether we are listening to it or playing an instrument such as the piano - can be wonderfully soothing during such stressful times.

 I look forward to a time when we can all return to a more normal life.
-In the meantime, I am pleased to say that I have resumed face to face piano lessons at my home.
+In the meantime, I am pleased to say that I have resumed face to face piano lessons at my home - with appropriate health measures in place.
 However, for those who prefer, I am also offering online lessons via Zoom video-conferencing.

 If you have any queries, please don't hesitate to get in contact through my website - I would be pleased to hear from you!